 January 2019: The first treatment to slow progression of geographic atrophy (GA) in age-related macular degeneration

 Dr. Luttrull has submitted for publication his analysis of the effect of SDM laser on progression of age-related GA.
 GA is the worst and most rapidly progressive form of dry AMD.
 Until now there has been no treatment.
 All previous attempts to treat GA using other types of laser and drug therapies have failed.
-However, analysis of patients managed with SDM laser for their AMD revealed that SDM, developed by Dr. Luttrull, reduced the rate of GA progression by 55% per year compared to AREDS vitamins alone.
+However, analysis of patients managed with SDM laser for their AMD revealed that SDM, developed by Dr. Luttrull, reduced the rate of GA progression by over 50% per year compared to AREDS vitamins alone.
 This means that over 3 years of maintained treatment, patients receiving SDM would worsen 83% less that if they did not have SDM treatment.
 SDM is thus the first treatment to safely and significantly (p=0.0002) reduce the rate of progression of dry AMD and first reduce the risk of visual loss from GA.
-Dr. Luttrull will be presenting his groundbreaking findings at medical meetings around the world throughout 2019.
+Dr. Luttrull will be presenting his groundbreaking findings at medical meetings around the world throughout 2019 and 2020.

 July 2018: Dr. Luttrull publishes first preventive treatment for “wet” Age-related Macular Degeneration